Long-term optical spectroscopic variations in blazar 3C 454.3: Results

-In Figure \ref{fig_stack}, we also show as example an accurate model for the decomposition of the stacked continuum-subtracted spectrum into an Mg~II line represented by 3 Gaussian components \citep[e.g.,][]{2018ApJ...856...78A} with the FWHM of $1607, 8390, 2239\;{\rm km\,s^{-1}}$, and a theoretical Fe~II pseudo-continuum with independent multiplets: 60-63, 78 and I~Zw~1 \citep{2015ApJS..221...35K,2019MNRAS.484.3180P} with kinematic broadenings in the range $2400 - 3600\;{\rm km\,s^{-1}}$.
+In Figure \ref{fig_stack}, we show an example of an accurate model for the decomposition of the stacked continuum-subtracted spectrum into an Mg~II line represented by three Gaussian components \citep[e.g.][]{2018ApJ...856...78A} with the FWHM of $1607, 8390$, and $2239\;{\rm km\,s^{-1}}$, and a theoretical Fe~II pseudo-continuum with independent multiplets of 60-63, 78, and I~Zw~1 \citep{2015ApJS..221...35K,2019MNRAS.484.3180P} with kinematic broadenings in the range $2400 - 3600\;{\rm km\,s^{-1}}$.